multinet-app/multinet-server/devops/README.md

 ArangoDB on an Ubuntu server.
 It does the following:
 - installs ArangoDB
 - sets a password on the root account
-- copies an ssl certificate
+- copies an SSL certificate to the server
 - configures it to listen on all interfaces using ssl
 - starts the service